robati/BoredGame/README.md

 # BoredGame
-demo of three simple bored games in unity
+demo of three simple board games in unity